+Appendix 1

-Appendix 1 - Glossary of terms used in the guidelines with specific meanings
+Glossary of terms used in the guidelines with specific meanings

-Assurance engagement(s) - as per the CSRD / Accounting Directive Article 34.1 (aa)), engagement(s) based on which the opinion/conclusions of the practitioners is expressed.
-Assurance can be "limited" (Article 34.1.(aa)) or "reasonable".
-The guidelines cover "limited assurance" engagements on sustainability reporting introduced by the CSRD.
+Assurance engagement(s) - as per the CSRD / Accounting Directive Article 34.1 (aa)), engagement based on which the opinion/conclusions of the practitioners is expressed.
+Assurance can be limited (Article 34.1.(aa)) or reasonable.
+The guidelines cover "limited assurance" engagements of sustainability reporting.

-Article 8 disclosures - the limited assurance engagement covers the disclosures to be reported in the sustainability statements to comply with the provisions of Article 8 of the Taxonomy Regulation (and the related taxonomy reference framework).37 Those disclosures are referred to in the guidelines as "Article 8 disclosures".
+Article 8 disclosures - the limited assurance engagement covers the disclosures to be reported in the sustainability statements to comply with the provisions of Article 8 of the Taxonomy Regulation (and the related taxonomy reference framework).28 Those disclosures are referred to in the guidelines as "Article 8 disclosures".

-Conclusion(s) - the opinion(s) required by the CSRD / Accounting Directive (Article 34.1 aa) and expressed by the practitioners in their limited assurance report, is referred to as "conclusion(s)" or "opinion(s)" in the guidelines.
+Conclusion(s) - the opinions required by the CSRD / Accounting Directive (Article 34.1 aa) and expressed by the practitioners in their limited assurance report, is referred to as "conclusion(s)" or "opinion" in the guidelines.

 Entity - undertaking for which the sustainability statements are subject to the assurance engagement.
-The entity may have subsidiaries/entities which are in the scope of their consolidated financial statements, and thus in the scope of the consolidated sustainability statements.38 "Entity" in the context of an engagement on sustainability statements provided at group level, should be read as encompassing all the entities in the remit of the disclosure requirements of the ESRS.
+The entity may have subsidiaries/entities which are in the scope of their consolidated financial statements, and thus in the scope of the consolidated sustainability statements.29 "Entity" in the context of an engagement on sustainability statements provided at group level, should be read as encompassing all the entities in the remit of the disclosure requirements of the ESRS.